 Basic Infrastructure Services: Cloud IaaS, Cloud Storage or HTC/HPC Cluster resource may be operated from within the ELIXIR community.
 ELIXIR is working with EGI in the context of the CC to implement this service area using technologies and know-how from the EGI Federated Cloud solution.
 Priority focus is on cloud provisioning, and this is exactly in the main scope of this document: Providing guidelines for cloud resource providers about how to federate their services into the ELIXIR Compute Platform.
 Section 4 provides the related guidelines for service providers who are wishing to participate in the provisioning of the basic infrastructure services.

 Integrating Infrastructure Services: providing a federating structure that ensures a consistency of operation and behaviour across all resources and services of the ECP.
 ELIXIR and EGI are working together to implement this service area using technologies and know-how from the EGI Federated Operations solution.
-The use of the GOCDB service registry together with the ELIXIR basic identity environment is the high priority integration activity in the CC.
+The use of the GOCDB service registry together (through the ELIXIR AAI) is the high priority integration activity.
 This would enable simple and reliable discovery of the integrated infrastructure services discoverable by life science users and applications.
 Section 5.2 of this report summarises the outcome of this work.

 Higher-Level Services: solutions that expand the platform to better serve specific use cases or use case categories.
 Competition among similar solutions is expected in this area.
 ELIXIR is working with EGI to bring in solutions into this area.
-High priority activity in the CC is integrating and using the EGI Virtual Machine/Virtual Appliances Marketplace in the ELIXIR Compute Platform.
+High priority activity in the CC is integrating and using the EGI Virtual Machine/Virtual Appliances Marketplace of AppDB in the ELIXIR Compute Platform.
 Section 5.3 of this report summarises the outcome of this work.

 Integration status and plans